-In the context of personal injury law, a catastrophic injury is one that prevents the victim from engaging in any type of gainful work and a future filled with forced hardships including substantial pain.
+In the context of personal injury law, a catastrophic injury is one that prevents the victim from engaging in any type of gainful work.

 Generally speaking, when an injury is so debilitating that the individual can no longer provide for his or her family, it will usually be considered catastrophic in nature.